microsoft/pxt-arcade/docs/skillmap/story/story1.md

 **Congratulations, you've finished your greeting card! **

-Click "Finish" to publish your card to share with family and friends.
+Click **Finish** to return to the main page where you can share your game with family and friends!